Open Search

 If you want to make a meaningful impact on the lives of others, you may feel called to look up what is an MFT therapist and maybe pursue a career as a Marriage and Family Therapist (MFT).

 To become an MFT, it’s beneficial to start by undergoing your state’s required education, training, and licensure.
 One of the first steps in this process is earning your Marriage family therapy masters or doctoral degree.
-Choosing the right graduate program is important.
+Choosing the right counselor education graduate program is important.
 You’ll want to make sure your marriage family therapy program is accredited and sets you up to qualify for California licensure.

 MFT Program Application Process in California